EmergeTools/emerge-android/reaper/README.md

 Upon a user backgrounding the application, Emerge will send the list of hashes of used classes to the Emerge backend.
 Emerge will then process each report received, marking classes as used if any user session reports that class being used.

-## Size impact

-Emerge's Reaper SDK is very small and has a negligible impact on your app's size.

-The instrumentation adds class intitialization logging to your app's code, so actual size impact is a function of how many classes are in your app.

-TODO: Ryan/Hector
-In testing, Emerge has seen an app of XX classes increase ~XX KB in size.

-TODO: Ryan/Hector - Public emerge comparison link

-## Performance impact

-TODO: Ryan/Hector
-From testing with a variety of apps, we've found that the performance impact of Reaper is negligible.

-TODO: Ryan/Hector - Public emerge comparison link

-## Data impact

-## Load

-Reaper has been in production in numerous apps with hundreds of millions of users since 2023.

-Emerge can easily handle reports for these apps, sometimes containing tens of thousands of class usage reports.

 ## Releasing